NineSilver/Ciz/README.md

 If you have ever built a C project, you know what to do.
 Otherwise: install gcc and make, and compile the final executable with the `make` command.
 To remove object files from the working tree issue `make clean`.

+> Note: if you want to use a different compiler, call `make` setting the variable CC to the path of that compiler.
+Example: `CC=clang make`.

+The `make` command defaults to the release target, which optimises the code and does not generate debugging symbols.
+To test the program it is recommended to use the debug version (`make debug`).
+Use also the debug target if you're using debuggers.

 [Take a look at the build system](./Makefile).